gaganmandal7492/Codtech_Intern_React.js_task/TASK1_Weather_app/README.md

  4.Create an API Key from OpenWeatherMap:

-     i.
-Go to OpenWeatherMap.
+     • Go to OpenWeatherMap.
-    ii.
-Sign up or log in to your account. iii.
-Navigate to the "API keys" section of your account. iv.
-Generate a new API key.
+     • Sign up or log in to your account.
+     •  Navigate to the "API keys" section of your account.
+     •  Generate a new API key.
-     v.
-Copy the generated API key.
+     •  Copy the generated API key.

      **NOTE**:Please note that your API key will be generated and activated within *0 - 2 hrs* after you request it from OpenWeatherMap.